 Who is Southern Oregon Credit Services?

-Southern Oregon Credit Service, Inc. (SOCS) is a debt collection agency located in Medford, Oregon.
-They serve the following industries:
+Southern Oregon Credit Service, Inc. (SOCS), which is now Collect Northwest, is a debt collection agency located in Medford, Oregon.

 - commercial businesses